The Different Types Of Mental Health Counseling Services

 Licensed clinical social worker

-Licensed clinical social workers may be available in hospitals or hospital-like settings.
+Licensed clinical social workers may be available in a variety of settings, such as hospitals, schools, and personal practices.
 They can provide diagnoses as well as individual and group counseling.
 They may also help with the study, treatment, and prevention of mental illnesses.
 Clinical social workers can be an invaluable source of information for individuals and families, helping them find additional resources and referrals so the patient can continue their progress after leaving the hospital setting.
-There are also licensed social workers who work in other settings outside a hospital.
-While they may focus less on diagnosing mental health conditions, they are often just as helpful in assisting patients through appropriate referrals and resources.

 This can sometimes be confusing for people who are seeking a licensed mental health counselor but find a clinical social worker instead.
 Both clinical social workers and licensed clinical counselors have completed similar education and licensure.
 Many clinical social workers can also accept Medicare payments, which could make them a good fit for elderly people.